 I help people to find their voice whether it be through singing or speaking.

-Creative energy is the essence and backbone of the voice and needs support for it to align and flow.
+Creative energy is the essence and backbone of the voice and it needs support for it to align and flow freely within us.

-To recognize the difference between rising creative life force and fear of this life force.
+Being able to recognize the difference between; the natural rising of the creative life force and the fear of this life force.

 The old paradigm of the patriarchy puts as its bench mark of success – Struggle, Punishment, Pushing and Suffering.